Big Big Train: 2009–2010

-Both Hughes and Filkins left the band in February 2009, and were replaced by then-Spock's Beard drummer Nick D'Virgilio and vocalist and flute player David Longdon respectively.
+Both Hughes and Filkins left the band in February 2009, and were replaced by then-Spock's Beard drummer and regular collaborator Nick D'Virgilio and vocalist and flute player David Longdon respectively.

 BBT released their sixth studio album, The Underfall Yard, on 15 December 2009.
 Guitarist Dave Gregory (XTC), keyboardist Jem Godfrey (Frost*) and guitarist Francis Dunnery (It Bites) make guest appearances on The Underfall Yard.
 "Last Train" from The Underfall Yard was released on the iTunes essential compilation album Modern Prog on 10 February 2010.

 The Underfall Yard received significant critical acclaim and the 23-minute title track was featured as Classic Rock's Track of the Day.

 Gathering Speed was re-issued in December 2009, in a re-mastered digipack version.
 The Difference Machine was re-issued in January 2010 with a bonus track from the original sessions.

 In October 2010, the band released the 41-minute EP entitled Far Skies Deep Time containing five tracks including a cover version of Anthony Phillips' "Master of Time".
 The EP also includes the 17-minute track "The Wide Open Sea" – a story about the Belgian singer songwriter Jacques Brel which inspired the cover artwork by Jim Trainer.
 The EP again features guitarist Dave Gregory (formerly of XTC and now an established part of the band's line-up) as well as featuring performances from guest musicians keyboardist Martin Orford and bassist Danny Manners (frequent collaborator with Louis Philippe).